notz/docker-mariadb-galera/README.md

 # How to use this image.

-When you run the image without giving any command, the entrypoint will loop infinitely until you create, inside de container, a file at `/tmp/cmd`.
+When you run the image without giving any command, the entrypoint will listen at port 3306 waiting for a command.
-When the `/tmp/cmd` file is created, the entrypoint get the file content as string and execute it.
+To send a command, jun run:

+    echo "command here" | nc ip_of_container

 So, basically, you can get a cluster running by following the steps:

-- start each node with:
+- start each container with:

 ```
 docker run \